-The importance of labelling
+The importance of labeling

 Imagine this.
 An utter chaos is reigning in your new house for days.
 You are on the brink of tears, struggling to find your belongings in a pile of “nondescript”, anonymous boxes.
 Are you ready for such a scenario?
 We thought not.
-Then, labelling your moving boxes as you go, while packing, is what you need to do.
+Then, labeling your moving boxes as you go, while packing, is what you need to do.

 By picking an easy-to-decipher code system for describing what’s in the box and where it should go, you will save yourself a lot of hassle when trying to locate a particular item later.
 You will also do the removalists a favour by guiding them as to which box goes first in the truck.